This article was updated with 2019 information on May 7, 2019.

-If you are satisfied with the decision rendered by either the BAA or District Court, the process ends there.
-If, however, the decision rendered by either the BAA or District Court is unsatisfactory, you may then appeal to the Court of Appeals within 30 days of the BAA decision or 45 days of a District Court decision.
+If you are satisfied with the decision rendered by either the BAA or the District Court, the process ends there.
+If, however, the decision rendered by either the BAA or District Court is unsatisfactory, you may then appeal to the Colorado Court of Appeals.
 The only appeal beyond that is to the Colorado Supreme Court.

 How do I initiate the process to challenge an assessor’s valuation?

-As mentioned above, the first step for all challenges is the initial protest to the county assessor, which must be submitted by June 1, 2017.
-Faegre Baker Daniels’ Equity Property Tax Group can help with that protest.
-We have consultants who have handled tax protests in Colorado for over 20 years.
+As mentioned above, the first step for all challenges is the initial protest to the county assessor, which must be submitted by June 3, 2019.
+Faegre Baker Daniels can help with that protest.
 And if it becomes necessary to appeal an adverse decision beyond the county assessor, we have a legal team that can handle your appeal.